mguldner/Data_Algorithms/README.md

 ### Loss Functions

-For now, only one LossFunction, which is wrong implemented.
-TODO !
+For now, the only use case I used is Titanic : a Binary Classification.
+Therefore, I will implement the loss functions :
+ * Hinge Loss
+ * Logistic Loss